-This addresses the problem of ignoring the needy and homeless.
+This addresses the consequences of ignoring the needy and homeless.
 It's a rare Phil Collins hit with a socially conscious message.

-David Crosby of Crosby, Stills, and Nash, sings on this.
-Crosby worked with Collins on and off through the late '80s to early '90s; Collins performed background vocals for Crosby's 1993 song, "Hero," from the album Thousand Roads. (thanks, Jeff - Kendall Park, NJ, for above 2)
+David Crosby of Crosby, Stills, and Nash, sang on this.
+Crosby worked with Collins on and off through the late '80s to early '90s; Collins performed background vocals for Crosby's 1993 song, "Hero," from the album Thousand Roads. (thanks, Jeff - Kendall Park, NJ)

 R&B singer Brandy recorded this in 2001. (thanks, Cindy - Sydney, Australia)